strap/curanexus-sdk-javascript/README.md

 ### Basic Usage

-Once curaNEXUS has initialized, setup a handler for the "status" event
+Once strap has initialized, setup a handler for the "status" event

 ```javascript
 curaNEXUS.on("status", function(data) {